Changissnz/goals/README.md

 analysis takes measures such as these into account and attempts to
 draw "distinguishing lines of
-recogntion" between a person and others.
+recognition" between a person and others.
 The objectivity wanted through
 comparative analysis places limits on
 the metric itself since the conducting